HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 #### A/B/N

 Another similar kind of test is the A/B/N test.
 In this kind of test, (usually, this kind of test is done for web pages) more than two versions are tested, whereas an A/B test only tests two versions against each other.
 The N in A/B/N stands for "number," meaning the number of versions being tested.
 A/B/N tests are similar to that of multivariate tests, except multivariate tests involve the testing of all possible combinations of the different **variables** at once, whereas A/B/N, does not.
-Rather, A/B/N is used to test **several different **versions** against each other.
+Rather, A/B/N is used to test several different **versions** against each other.

 These forms of tests are best used for major layout or design decisions, rather than testing the individual differences between specific elements.

 #### Multivariate

-Each experimental method is different from one another.
-More often than not, your interviewer will probably ask a question about when to use each and why.
  A/B tests, as the name suggests, only compare two variables.
 If too many variables are included in an A/B test, it becomes difficult to discern why one version outperformed the other.
-When multiple variables are needed to be tested, multivariate testing is the way to go.
+When **multiple variables** are needed to be tested, multivariate testing is the way to go.

-Multivariate testing is when all possible combinations of versions and all their variables are tested at once.
+Multivariate testing is when all possible combinations of versions and all their variables are tested **at once**.
 This form of test design is best used when several product changes are to be decided.
 Rather than running dozens of A/B tests **on every single design change**, a multivariate test can be performed in which every possible combination is tested against each other.